"What A Blast" (2016), at the NTID Dyer Arts Center, Rochester, New York.

 Art is a work of magic---between the artist and the artwork, between the artwork and the viewer.

-Meaning altered, transcendent of the utilitarian, mundane, and decorative, the new amalgamate forms become noble objects of contemplation, evocations of a collective subconscious, catalysts of imagination luring interaction.
+Meaning altered, transcendent of the utilitarian, mundane, and decorative, the new amalgamate forms become noble objects of contemplation, evocations of subconscious mind, catalysts of imagination luring interaction.
 While shaped by the hand of my personal aesthetic, they are left marked in some way by the viewer's own encounter, response, and interpretations---changed.